 The only website platform that advertises during the Super Bowl.

 In short, a very handy solution that can be used by anyone.
 No prior skills required.

 It allows you to build classic websites, blogs, even eCommerce stores we even wrote a review about them.
-The interface and the whole process of using it is pretty easy to grasp, plus the Squarespace guys provide a lot of interesting tutorials.
+The interface and the whole process of using it are pretty easy to grasp, plus the Squarespace guys provide a lot of interesting tutorials.
 Check them out here.

-Honestly, I love WordPress.
+Honestly, we love WordPress.